 Content Delivery Network

-Set Up CDN to speed up your online store!
+Set Up CDN to speed up Magento store!

 Click on Web under the General tab.
 Then explore the Base URLS (Secure) section and add HTTPS URLs.